dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 ## Profiling gets results, fast

-1. McGill Course Calendar
+McGill Course Calendar

 * 260ms -> 225ms, 13%
 * took 1h to locate and fix a problem involve node\_load

+--end--

+## Profiling gets results, fast

-1. D8 evolvingweb.ca site
+D8 evolvingweb.ca site

 * block visibility (80ms out of 450ms, 18%)
 * metatag module patch (saves 30ms)
 * took 2 hours to identify problems, + 2 days to fix

+--end--

+## Profiling gets results, fast

-1. Linux Foundation: device certification workflow
+Linux Foundation: device certification workflow

 * Views over revisions; used xdebug + code study
 * Took 3 hours to diagnose + add revision cache
 * 980ms -> 420ms

+--end--

+## Profiling gets results, fast

-1. Client X
+Client X

 * slow redirect (390ms -> 95ms), took an hour to diagnose and fix
 * buggy version references\_dialog; 1s to 770ms (23%); 30m to diagnose + fix
 * uncached megamenu: 770ms to 480ms, took 2 hours to diagnose, several hours to fix
 * helped figure out an unfamiliar codebase

 --end--

-## Profiling Methodology
+# Profiling Methodology

-Let's discuss what we're setting out to do.

 --end--

 ## Define what is "fast enough"

 * Identify performance goals: what does it mean to be fast?
-* VS other sites
+* vs. other sites
-* VS user expectations
+* vs. user expectations
-* Isolate front-end from back-end
+* front-end vs. back-end
-* Understand cached vs uncached behavior
+* cached vs. uncached
-  * why varnish isn't enough

 --end--

+# How to profile: M.A.F.I.A.

+--end--

-## How to profile
+## How to profile: Measure

 * Define behavior externally (path, logged in, environment, isolation, caching...)
 * Use a profiler to analyze internal behavior
   * Figure out what the code is doing
+* Variations: pages, site, server env, enable/disable modules, comment out code

+--end--

+## How to profile: Analyze

 * Look for any low hanging fruit, bottlenecks
-  * (easily cachable requests, bad SQL, blocking requests, unecessary entity loads, watchdog,...)
+  * easily cachable requests, bad SQL, blocking requests, unecessary entity loads, watchdog, ...
-* Look for signs of overall sluggishness (eg swapping, hard-drive contention, network issues, slow/shared server, lack of APC)
+* Look for signs of overall sluggishness
+  * eg swapping, hard-drive contention, network issues, slow/shared server, lack of opcache
 * Build a hypothesis on the bottleneck
 * Document the scenario, mark it as a reference (baseline)

+--end--

+## How to profile: Fix

-* Make a change, do a comparison
+* Make a change
+* Compare to baseline
   * In drupal, static caching means removing "slow" code just pushes it to later in request

-* Iteration
+--end--

+## How to profile: Iterate

+* Measure again, see if it's fast enough
+* If not, keep going!
 * Log your runs, later it will be hard to remember all you've changed
 * Know when to stop profiling

-* Divide and conquer / compare variations
-  * variations: pages, site, server env, enable/disable modules, comment out code
+--end--

+## How to profile: Applause

+* I couldn't come up with a better "A"

 --end--